 Nutshell will provide you with all of the necessary domain names to ensure the above coverage.
 You will need to add all of the CNAME, TXT, and MX records that we provide to your domain name.
-If you can get logged in to Godaddy or your DNS management page, we’d be happy to screen share with you to sort this out!
+If you can get logged in to GoDaddy or your DNS management page, we’d be happy to guide you through this process!

 What about DMARC?